jade710/-hyperpod-mcp-server/src/sagemaker-hyperpod-mcp-server/README.md

 # Amazon SageMaker HyperPod MCP Server

 The Amazon SageMaker HyperPod MCP server provides AI code assistants with resource management tools and real-time cluster state visibility.
-This provides large language models (LLMs) with essential tooling and contextual awareness, enabling AI code assistants to streamline application development through tailored guidance — from initial setup through production optimization and troubleshooting.
+This provides large language models (LLMs) with essential tooling and contextual awareness, enabling AI code assistants to assist with application development through tailored guidance — from initial setup workflows through ongoing management and troubleshooting.

-Integrating the HyperPod MCP server into AI code assistants enhances development workflow across all phases, from simplifying initial cluster setup with automated prerequisite creation and application of best practices.
-Further, it streamlines cluster management with high-level workflows and automated code generation.
+Integrating the HyperPod MCP server into AI code assistants enhances development workflow across all phases, from assisting with initial cluster setup workflows using the same managed CloudFormation templates as the AWS SageMaker HyperPod console UI.
+Further, it helps with cluster management through high-level workflows and guidance.
 Finally, it accelerates troubleshooting through intelligent debugging tools and knowledge base access.
 All of this simplifies complex operations through natural language interactions in AI code assistants.

 ## Key features

-* Enables users of AI code assistants to create new HyperPod clusters, complete with prerequisites such as dedicated VPCs, networking, and EKS integration, by translating requests into the appropriate AWS CloudFormation actions.
+* Enables users of AI code assistants to interact with HyperPod cluster deployment workflows, utilizing the same managed CloudFormation templates used by the HyperPod console UI for consistent and approved deployments.
-* Provides the ability to manage HyperPod cluster stacks and resources via managed CloudFormation templates and user-provided custom parameter values.
+* Provides the ability to interface with HyperPod cluster stacks and resources via managed CloudFormation templates and user-provided custom parameter values.
 * Supports full lifecycle management of HyperPod cluster nodes, enabling listing, describing, updating software, and deleting operations.
 * Enables users to ask HyperPod usage questions or troubleshoot issues with a HyperPod cluster through a specialized knowledge base.